FeiyouG/dotfiles/README.md

 $ stow zsh neovim git # plus whatever else you'd like
 ```

+Be sure to read the `README.md` in each directory
+and understand what it does
+before you `stow` them.

 ### Sensitive Information

 Sensitive information are encrypted by tar.